 Hallucinogen Drugs Overview

-Because hallucinogens can create confusion and distrust in one’s own perception, users may have distressing episodes, also known as a “bad trip.”
+Because hallucinogen drugs can create confusion and distrust in one’s own perception, users may have distressing episodes, also known as a “bad trip.”
 Users having a bad trip may have intense anxiety as a result of the things they are hallucinating, leading to panic attacks.
 They may also become aggressive or violent.
-Hallucinogens are not typically addictive, but their intense effects may have unintended health or psychological consequences that endure long after the drug has worn off.
+Hallucinogen drugs are not typically addictive, but their intense effects may have unintended health or psychological consequences that endure long after the drug has worn off.

 What Are Synthetic Hallucinogens?Unlike mushrooms and other plants, which can grow in nature with hallucinogenic properties, synthetic hallucinogens are designed in illicit laboratories.
 There is an increased danger with the use of synthetic hallucinogens because they may have varying potency or may be cut with unexpected substances to enhance their effects.
 Some well-known synthetic hallucinogens include LSD (lysergic acid diethylamide) and synthetic DMT (N,N-Dimethyltryptamine).